MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 1. Log onto the target machine with administrator rights (Management Server, Gateway, Agent, etc.)
 2. Open Certificate Manager using an Administrator Command Prompt or PowerShell window
-   a.	*certlm.msc* – will open the Local Machine certificate store
+      1.	*certlm.msc* – will open the Local Machine certificate store
-   b.	*mmc.msc* –will open the Microsoft Management Console
+      1.	*mmc.msc* –will open the Microsoft Management Console
-      i.
-We will then need to load the Certificate Manager snap-in ii.
-Go to File > Add/Remove Snap-In iii.
-Select Certificates
+          1. We will then need to load the Certificate Manager snap-in
+          1. Go to File > Add/Remove Snap-In
+          1. Select Certificates
-      iv.
-Select **Add**
+          1. Select **Add**
-      v.
-When prompted, select *Computer Account* and select **Next** vi.
-Ensure *Local Computer* is selected and select **Finish** vii.
-Select **OK** to close the wizard
+          1. When prompted, select *Computer Account* and select **Next**
+          1. Ensure *Local Computer* is selected and select **Finish**
+          1. Select **OK** to close the wizard
 3. Start the certificate request:
-   a.
-Expand the folders for Personal > Certificates
+      1. Expand the folders for Personal > Certificates
-   b.
-Select and hold Certificates > All Tasks > Request New Certificate
+      1. Select and hold Certificates > All Tasks > Request New Certificate
 4. In the Certificate Enrollment wizard:
-   a.
-Select **Next** on the **Before You Begin** page
+      1. Select **Next** on the **Before You Begin** page
-   b.
-Select the applicable Certificate Enrollment Policy (default may be the **Active Directory Enrollment Policy**), select **Next**
+      1. Select the applicable Certificate Enrollment Policy (default may be the **Active Directory Enrollment Policy**), select **Next**
-   c.
-Find and check the box beside the Enrollment Policy template needed to create the certificate
+      1. Find and check the box beside the Enrollment Policy template needed to create the certificate
-      i.
-If the template is not immediately available, check the **Show all templates** box below the list ii.
-If the template needed is not unavailable or has a red X beside it, please consult with your Active Directory or Certificate team
+          1. If the template is not immediately available, check the **Show all templates** box below the list
+          1. If the template needed is not unavailable or has a red X beside it, please consult with your Active Directory or Certificate team
-   d.
-In most environments, there will be a warning message in a hyperlink under the certificate template, select this link to continue filling out the information for the certificate
+      1. In most environments, there will be a warning message in a hyperlink under the certificate template, select this link to continue filling out the information for the certificate
-      i.
-For example:
+          1. For example:
-   e.
-In the Certificate Properties wizard:
+      1. In the Certificate Properties wizard:
-      i.
-Under the Subject tab
+          1. Under the Subject tab
               1. In Subject Name, select the **Common Name** or **Full DN**, provide the value that is the hostname or BIOS name of the target server, click Add
-            a.
-SCOM will only recognize the first name in the list
+                  1. SCOM will only recognize the first name in the list
-         2. If there is an Alternative Name, provide that
+              1. If there is an Alternative Name, provide that
-            a.
-SCOM will only recognize the first name in the list ii.
-Under the General tab
+                  1. SCOM will only recognize the first name in the list
+          1. Under the General tab
               1. Provide a Friendly Name for easy recognition once the certificate is generated
-         2. Provide a description of the purpose of this ticket if desired iii.
-Under the Extensions tab
+              1. Provide a description of the purpose of this ticket if desired
+          1. Under the Extensions tab
               1. Under Key usage
-            a.
-Ensure that the selected options are “Digital Signature” and “Key encipherment”
+                  1. Ensure that the selected options are “Digital Signature” and “Key encipherment”
-            b.
-Ensure the “Make these key usages critical” box is checked
+                  1. Ensure the “Make these key usages critical” box is checked
-         2. Under Extended Key Usage
+          1. Under Extended Key Usage
-            a.
-Ensure that the selected options are “Server Authentication” and “Client Authentication” iv.
-Under the Private Key tab
+                  1. Ensure that the selected options are “Server Authentication” and “Client Authentication”
+          1. Under the Private Key tab
               1. Under Key options
-            a.
-Ensure that the Key Size is at least 1024 or 2048
+                  1. Ensure that the Key Size is at least 1024 or 2048
-            b.
-Ensure that the “Make private key exportable” box is checked
+                  1. Ensure that the “Make private key exportable” box is checked
-         2. Under Key type
+          1. Under Key type
-            a.
-Ensure that the Exchange radio button is marked
+              1. Ensure that the Exchange radio button is marked
-      v.
-Under the Certification Authority tab
+          1. Under the Certification Authority tab
-         1. Ensure that a CA is checked and that there are no errors presented vi.
-Under the Signature tab
+              1. Ensure that a CA is checked and that there are no errors presented
+          1. Under the Signature tab
               1. If your organization requires a registration authority, please provide a signing certificate for this request
-         2. Otherwise continue
+              1. Otherwise continue
-      vii.
-When completed, click OK to close this wizard
+          1. When completed, click OK to close this wizard
-   f.
-Once the information has been provided in the Certificate Properties wizard, the warning hyperlink from earlier will clear
+      1. Once the information has been provided in the Certificate Properties wizard, the warning hyperlink from earlier will clear
-   g.
-Click Enroll to create the certificate
+      1. Select **Enroll to create the certificate**
-      i.
-If there is an error, please consult your AD or certificate team
+          1. If there is an error, please consult your AD or certificate team
-   h.
-If successful, the status will read **Succeeded** and a new certificate will be placed in the Personal/Certificates store
+          1. If successful, the status will read **Succeeded** and a new certificate will be placed in the Personal/Certificates store
 5. If these actions were taken on the intended recipient of the certificate, proceed to the next steps
 6. Otherwise, the new certificate will need to be exported from this machine, and copied to the next
-   a.
-Open the Certificate Manager window and navigate to Personal > Certificates
+      1. Open the Certificate Manager window and navigate to Personal > Certificates
-   b.
-Select the certificate to be exported
+      1. Select the certificate to be exported
-   c.
-Right-click > All Tasks > Export
+      1. Right-click > All Tasks > Export
-   d.
-In the Certificate Export Wizard
+      1. In the Certificate Export Wizard
-      i.
-Click Next on the Welcome page ii.
-Ensure that “Yes, export the private key” is selected iii.
-Select “Personal Information Exchange – PKCS #12 (.PFX)” from the format options
+          1. Select Next on the Welcome page
+          1. Ensure that **Yes, export the private key** is selected
+          1. Select **Personal Information Exchange – PKCS #12 (.PFX)** from the format options
-         1. Check the box for “Include all certificates in the certification path if possible”
+              1. Check the box for **Include all certificates in the certification path if possible**
-         2. Check the box for “Export all extended properties” iv.
-Click Next
+              1. Check the box for **Export all extended properties**
+          1. Select Next
-      v.
-Provide a known password to encrypt the certificate file vi.
-Click Next
+          1. Provide a known password to encrypt the certificate file
+          1. Select Next
-      vii.
-Provide an accessible path and recognizable file name for the certificate
+          1. Provide an accessible path and recognizable file name for the certificate
-   e.
-Copy the newly created certificate file to the target machine
+      1. Copy the newly created certificate file to the target machine

 ## Install the certificate on the target machine